Quantum block encoding for one-pair semiseparable matrices: Abstract

 Quantum block encoding (QBE) is a crucial step in the development of most quantum algorithms, as it provides an embedding of a given matrix into a suitable larger unitary matrix.
 Historically, the development of efficient techniques for QBE has mostly focused on sparse matrices; less effort has been devoted to data-sparse (e.g., rank-structured) matrices.

 In this work we examine a particular case of rank structure, namely, one-pair semiseparable matrices.
 We present a new block encoding approach that relies on a suitable factorization of the given matrix as the product of triangular and diagonal factors.
 To encode the matrix, the algorithm needs $2\log(N)+7$ ancillary qubits.

-This process takes polylogarithmic time and has an error of $\mathcal{O}(N^2)$, where $N$ is the matrix size.
+Assuming that the data input oracles can be implemented with polylogarithmic depth, or that a QRAM input model is available, our proposed method requires $\mathcal{O}({\rm polylog} (N))$ time and has an error of $\mathcal{O}(N^2)$, where $N$ is the matrix size.